 CPI Training Program Administrator: Entity such as a network equipment operator, an equipment vendor, a SAS administrator or a 3rd party training organization that develops a Certified Professional Installer (CPI) Training Program, gains accreditation, administers the objective certification test and maintains certification records.

 Domain Proxy: An entity engaging in communications with the SAS on behalf of multiple individual CBSDs or networks of CBSDs.
 The Domain Proxy can also provide a translational capability to interface legacy radio equipment in the 3650-3700 MHz band with a SAS to ensure compliance with Part 96 rules.

+Dynamic Protection Area (DPA): A predefined protection area which is activated or deactivated to protect a federal incumbent radar.
+An activated DPA must be protected from aggregate CBSD interference.
+A deactivated DPA is not protected from CBSD interference.

+HAAT: Height Above Average Terrain

 Initial Certification: Initial Certification in this specification applies to Release 1; however, after Initial Certification, each SAS administrator could have an alternate method that, when approved by the FCC, would be allowed.

 Largest Allowable PPA Contour Method: The FCC mandated contour calculation method that defines the largest allowable size of a PPA.
 This is based upon the Managing SAS calculated protection area of the CBSDs on the PPA’s Cluster List, the CBSDs’ largest allowable EIRPs, the CBSDs’ antenna heights and antenna parameters, the RF propagation model, and a -96 dBm/10 MHz threshold.